hzqst/MetaHookSv/Renderer.md

 ## env_hdr_control

-`env_hdr_control` is a point entity used to controls the HDR effects for local player.
+`env_hdr_control` is a point entity used to control the HDR effects for local player.

 ### Keyvalues